-The Standards contained in this document originated from a project led by the Media Rating Council (MRC) with sponsorship from the Association of National Advertisers (ANA) and American Association of Advertising Agencies (4A's).
+The Standards contained in this document originated from a project led by the Media Rating Council (MRC) with sponsorship from the Association of National Advertisers (ANA), American Association of Advertising Agencies (4A's) and Association of Canadian Advertisers (ACA).
 These Standards were developed with the participation of a large group of media content providers, advertising agencies, advertisers, vendors/consultants, measurement organizations and other interested organizations.
 These Standards involved the participation of major buyer-side trade organizations (ANA and 4A's) and their constituents and were thereafter provided to the public through a formal period of public comment prior to adoption.

-The final Standard is to be published and available on the MRC website and will be re-assessed periodically to ensure it remains applicable over time.
+These Standards will be re-assessed periodically to ensure they remain applicable over time.